 We're passionate about being a community, providing a platform for you to share your own work, and sharing true stories about real people.
 Along with our regular contributors of writers, photographers, and artists, we invite you to submit your work for inclusion on the website and in future print publications.

 We are female-focused and use an inclusive definition of “woman” and “female”- we welcome trans women, genderqueer women, and non-binary people who are significantly female-identified.
 We encourage men, women, those who identify as neither, both, or somewhere in between to interact with content and submit work.
-Though we seek to amplify the collective voices of female-identifying creators, we understand that the issues we talk about must include dialogue with members from across the spectrum of genders.
+Though we seek to amplify the collective voices of women-identifying creators, we understand that the issues we talk about must include dialogue with members from across the spectrum of genders.
 We want to amplify and accessify the voices of all who have something to say on this topic!

 When Make Muse Founder Maura Sheedy was 16, in Fall 2014, a typical Friday afternoon suddenly became not-so-typical.

 On Fridays, Maura and her friends would always spend the afternoon getting ready with each other for whatever outing they had scheduled for the night.
 They would talk endlessly about their makeup, hair, and outfits for later the night on the walk home and during the getting-ready-rituals.
 Every.
 Single.
 Week.